omkarbaravkar12/omkarbaravkar12/README.md

 }
 ```

-I am a final-year B.Sc.
-Computer Science student at MES Abasaheb Garware College, Pune, with a focused interest in **backend engineering** and **data-driven web systems**.
+I am a Graduate Computer Science student at MES Abasaheb Garware College, Pune, with a focused interest in **backend engineering** and **data-driven web systems**.
 I build production-style Java applications from scratch — without heavyweight frameworks — using Servlets, JDBC, Apache Tomcat, and normalised relational databases.

 My projects reflect a deliberate preference for understanding fundamentals: I refactored a Spring Boot prototype into a framework-independent Servlet app to own every layer of the stack.
 I care about clean architecture, secure session management, and writing SQL that scales.